pwr-Solaar/Solaar/docs/capabilities.md

 Users can edit rules using a GUI by clicking on the `Rule Editor` button in the Solaar main window.

-Solaar rules is an experimental feature.
-Significant changes might be made in response to problems.

 ### Sliding DPI

 A few mice (such as the MX Vertical) have a button that is supposed to be used to change